 For years the keyboard and mouse have been the dominant input devices for most of the professional work we do.

 Of course Dragon Software has been selling voice-enabled data entry for years, but it’s not main stream.
 However, we’re all seeing small shifts in input (and/or experiences) via voice (Apple Siri, Google Voice, Microsoft Skype) and gestures (thanks to maturing VR technology).
+However many people like me are used to using a mouse when we use our computers, go to Technomono and get a cheap wireless mouse.

 While it’s a bit early for the average small businesses to eliminate keyboards, expect new interaction with your computer and mobile devices in the coming years.